-Vice President, Brittany Sanelli, works with and supports the President to ensure compliance with all accreditation and regulatory agencies, supporting leadership in management of institutional operations and procedures, as well as project management, marketing and further implementation of quality professional training.
-Brittany is also a CF-EA practitioner and ITEA Alumni.
+President, Brittany Sanelli, is responsible for compliance with all accreditation and regulatory agencies, supporting ITEA leadership in management of institutional operations and procedures, as well as project management, marketing and further implementation of quality professional training.
+Brittany is a CF-EA practitioner and ITEA graduate.